-Having your ears pierced includes traditional piercings as well as edgier ones.
-An orbital piercing is one that is from side to side rather than front to back, with two pierced holes instead of one.
-Some pierce the cartilage, which can take longer to heal, while others are in the fleshy parts.
-Cartilage piercings take longer to heal, often six months or more.
-They are also prone to infection since cartilage has no blood supply that would help fight germs.
+Ear piercings run the gamut from traditional piercings to edgier ones, which is probably why earrings are so popular.
+An orbital piercing, for example, runs from side to side rather than front to back, with two pierced holes instead of one.
+Some pierce the cartilage, which may take longer to heal, while others are in the fleshy parts.
+“Various cartilage piercings on the ear, including Daith, snug, helix, and conch, have various healing timeframes and pain thresholds.
+Generally speaking, [expect about] four to 12 months for healing,” says Rose.
+Cartilage piercings are also more prone to infection since cartilage has less blood supply to help fight germs.

 - Helix and Helix Orbital: Along the curled outer edge of your upper ear cartilage.

-- Conch and Conch Orbital: The conch is at the large opening of your ear and it is one of the riskiest for damage to the cartilage and possible infection.
+- Conch: The conch is at the large opening of your ear and, it might be one of the riskiest for damage to the cartilage and possible infection.

 - Daith: A cartilage piercing of the innermost cartilage fold.